cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/cancelling-execution.md

     In these scenarios you can use kill cancellation on executions that are already in the `cancelled` state.
 It stops any operations of that execution that are left running and has no effect otherwise.
     The processes are stopped by sending the SIGTERM signal on Linux (or the TerminateProcess Win32 API on windows), and then SIGKILL about 5 seconds later (or the same TerminateProcess call on Windows).
 {{% warning title="Warning" %}}
-Using the kill-cancellation method means that workflow and operation processes might not have any opportunity to clean up or release resources.
+Using kill cancellation means that workflow and operation processes might not have any opportunity to clean up or release resources.
 {{% /warning %}}

 {{% warning title="Warning" %}}
 When the execution's status changes to `cancelled`, it means the workflow execution has completed, meaning no new tasks will be started; However, tasks that have already been started might still be executing on agents.
-This is true for both Standard and Forced cancellations (but not for Kill-cancellations).
+This is true for both Standard and Forced cancellations (but not for kill cancellations).
 {{% /warning %}}

 <br>